kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         $this->dba->comment = "# L: ".__LINE__.".
 F: ".__FILE__.".
 M: ".__METHOD__;

 just before the query.
-Of course, I don't
+That's obviously PHP, and in order to understand this line, I have to tell you more.

 I use [CodeIgniter](https://codeigniter.com/), and as far as I remember in the earlier days they had a module named `Active_record`.
-Anyway, I wrote an Active Record Class which takes care of everything I like.
+Anyway, I wrote an `Active Record Class` which takes care of everything I like.
 This is what the `dba` stands for.
 So this class has a member `comment`.

     public $comment = '';